ShrRa/interpython_hpc/_episodes/11-hpc-intro.md

 - **Hard drive:** In contrast to RAM, a computer's hard drive is used for long-term data storage.
 Hard drives are characterized by both their capacity and performance.
 Higher-capacity drives can store more data, while higher-performance drives can read and write data faster.
 Hard disk drives (HDDs) generally offer more capacity for a lower cost, whereas solid state drives (SSDs) provide better performance and reliability.

 Processing astronomical data, building models, and running simulations requires significant computational power.
 The laptop or PC you are using right now likely has between **8 GB** and **32 GB** of RAM, a processor with **4–10 cores**, and a hard drive that can store **256 GB–1 TB** of data.
 But what if you need to process a dataset larger than 1 TB, or load a model into RAM that exceeds 32 GB, or run a simulation that would take a month to complete on your CPU?
-In that case, you need a bigger computer, or many computers working in parallel.
+In that case, you need a bigger computer or many computers working in parallel.

 ### Flynn's Taxonomy: A Framework for Parallel Computing

 When discussing parallel computing, it is helpful to have a framework for classifying different types of computer architectures.
 The most widely used is **Flynn's Taxonomy**, proposed in 1966 ([Flynn, 1966](https://ieeexplore.ieee.org/document/1447203)).
 It provides a simple vocabulary for describing how computers handle tasks and will help us understand why certain programming models are better suited to certain problems.

 Flynn’s taxonomy is based on four terms: